Lucia Maria Ernst

 Lucy worked for Avon Products.

-She married Alexander Dawson Henderson Jr in New York City.
+1936 She married Alexander Dawson Henderson Jr. in New York City.

-A Douglas Henderson was born in New York City.
+March 9, 1946 A. Douglas Henderson was born in New York City.
+A. Douglas Henderson

 A. Douglas Henderson

-This is a photo of Alex and Lucy with their days catch at the Rivera Beach in Florida.
+April 23, 1949 This is a photo of Alex and Lucy with their day’s catch at Riviera Beach in Florida.
+Lucy and Alex fishing

 Lucy and Alex